 Feedback neural networks structures to have with memory and a notion of time and “current” versus “past” state.
 See recurrent neural networks.

 A mini-genre.
-KaDG15 et al connect recurrent cells across multiple axes, leading to a higher-rank MIMO system; This is natural in many kinds of spatial random fields, and I am amazed it was uncommon enough to need formalizing in a paper; but it was and it did and good on Kalchbrenner et al.
+KaDG15 et al connect recurrent cells across multiple axes, leading to a higher-rank MIMO system; This is natural in many kinds of spatial random fields, and I am amazed it was uncommon enough to need formalizing in a paper; but apparently it was and it did.

 A.k.a. transfer learning.
 Recycling someone else’s features.
 I don’t know why this has a special term - I think it’s so that you can claim to do “end-to-end” learning, but then actually do what everyone else as done forever and works totally OK, which is to re-use other people’s work like real scientists.